space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 ### Pulling
 *Contributed by InquisitivePenguin and DrSmugleaf*

-REFUSE TO MAKE VIDS FOR THIS UNTIL SOMEONE MERGES PULLING PRED
+You can now pull objects and players, just like in SS13.

-Objects and other players can now be pulled, just like in SS13.
+<video src="/video/pr_24/pulling.mp4" autoplay muted loop playsinline></video>

 ### Pointing
 *Contributed by DrSmugleaf*